 Open Farm Catch of the Season Whitefish Review

-Open Farm is another Canadian pet food brand and they are based in Toronto.
-All of Open Farm’s formulation, development, and distribution takes place within Canada but some of their production takes place in the United States.
+Open Farm is another Canadian pet food brand, and they are based in Toronto.
+All of Open Farm’s formulation, development, and distribution takes place within Canada, but some of its production takes place in the United States.

 You can read more about the Open Farm brand here.

-While Open Farm’s cat food range isn’t quite as large as their dog food range, there is still substantial variety including both dry cat food and wet cat food.
+While Open Farm’s cat food range isn’t quite as large as its dog food range, there is still substantial variety, including both dry cat food and wet cat food.
 The above Catch of the Season recipe is one of our favorites.

 Go!
 Carnivore Grain Free Chicken, Turkey + Duck Review